Registered Organisations Commission

 The legislation establishing the ROC (originally put into the Australian Parliament as the Fair Work Amendment (Registered Organisations) Bill 2014) was one of the double dissolution triggers for the 2016 federal election under section 57 of the Australian Constitution.
-Following the election, the Turnbull Government was successful in passing the legislation establishing the ROC with the vote of Senators Pauline Hanson, Nick Xenophon and Derryn Hinch.
+Following the election, the Turnbull government was successful in passing the legislation establishing the ROC with the vote of Senators Pauline Hanson, Nick Xenophon and Derryn Hinch.

-It was political controversial, with the major left wing parties, the Australian Labor Party and the Australian Greens both opposing the organisation on the grounds of it being a political motivated union busting organisation.
-When Anthony Albanese won the election with Labor they abolished the ROC and it was closed in early 2023.
+Ahead of the 2022 Australian federal election, the Australian Labor Party led by Anthony Albanese promised to abolish the ROC, with Albanese calling it “discredited and politicised”, a decision that was criticised by some parties.
+Following the election, the Government passed the Fair Work Legislation Amendment (Secure Jobs, Better Pay) Act 2022 which abolished the ROC and transferred its functions to the Fair Work Commission.
+The abolition took effect on 6 March 2023.

-The Registered Organisations Commissioner, in office since the establishment of the ROC in May 2017 was Mr Mark Bielecki, a former South Australian Regional Commissioner at the Australian Securities and Investments Commission.
+The Registered Organisations Commissioner, in office from the establishment of the ROC on 1 May 2017 until its abolition on 6 March 2023, was Mr Mark Bielecki, a former South Australian Regional Commissioner at the Australian Securities and Investments Commission.